Designing a seamless and effective experience

 We tested our design solution three times with different users, the feedback that helped us refine it land in the final version.

 This is what we changed after usability testing:

 · Moved logo from center, to top left, to be present throughout the pages.

 · Simplified search bar, from the “directed search bar” initially proposed.

 · Grouped main actions into two main categories: Learnand Get things done.

 · Moved up “how it works” to have it visible before scrolling.

-· Created a call to action to invite space managers to become part of the network (this link would take them to a landing page with all the information about the management tools and a contact form).
+· Created a call to action to invite space managers to become part of the network (this link would take them to a landing page with all the information about the management tools).